myungdal-wang/myungdal-wang.github.io/_pages/about.md

 I'm currently a senior undergraduate student at Central University of Finance and Economics.
 And I'm going to pursue a PhD in Econ at Peking University.

 My pre-PhD research interest includes labor, health and politics.
-Moreover, due to my finance major, I'm also familiar with corporate finance.
+And I'm gonna cultivate in these fields for years.
+Moreover, I'm also familiar with banking and corporate finance.

 I'm seeking opportunities for collaboration.
 If possible, feel free to contact me at wmdplato@163.com